duongngockhanh/license-plate-recognition/README.md

-# License Plate Recognition Application in Company
+# License Plate Recognition Application

-*Note: This project belongs to my company, not me.*

 This project focuses on developing a License Plate Recognition (LPR) application using PyQt5, a Python framework for building apps.
 Relevant knowledge areas include OCR, Object Detection, and Object Tracking.